 - 6.1 Only work within the appropriate forms of service can be paid for.
-In particular, the issue and conduct of legal proceedings is not permitted under legal help. - All aspects of carrying out controlled work are delegated to providers and they, rather than the Director, are the assessing authority for the client's means under the Financial Regulations.
-This principle remains relevant in relation to delegated functions under the Merits or Procedure Regulations as well. - An assessor (LAA or ICA) may only depart from a provider's assessment that the relevant merits test is satisfied where the provider's decision was 'manifestly unreasonable'.
+In particular, the issue and conduct of legal proceedings is not permitted under legal help. - 6.2 All aspects of carrying out controlled work are delegated to providers and they, rather than the Director, are the assessing authority for the client's means under the Financial Regulations. - An assessor (LAA or ICA) may only depart from a provider's assessment that the relevant merits test is satisfied where the provider's decision was 'manifestly unreasonable'.
 In this context the term 'manifestly unreasonable' means where the use of provider's assessment was plainly unreasonable, such that no reasonably competent solicitor, in light of their then knowledge, could have concluded that the relevant merits test was met rather than because an assessor has simply made a different, although equally valid, decision about merits.
-However, the provider must be aware that the continuing obligation to review merits and sufficient benefit is fundamental to the legal aid scheme, and therefore such review should be continued throughout the exercise of delegated functions.
+However, the provider must be aware that the continuing obligation to review merits and sufficient benefit is fundamental to the legal aid scheme, and therefore such review should be continued throughout the exercise of delegated functions. - This principle cannot apply, however, in respect of work that is not within the scope of the Act.
+The Director has no power to determine that an applicant qualifies for services not described in Part 1, Schedule 1 of the Act other than in the context of an exceptional case determination under section 10 of or Schedule 3 to the Act.
+Hence no power to make such a determination can be delegated to providers.
+Accordingly, any work that is out of scope of the Act cannot be paid, although an assessment decision to this effect is, of course, subject to the usual contractual appeal process.